-What is the thing that your audience might find much more interesting, it is going to be your product or would like to see GIF which is showcasing the features.
+What is the thing that your audience might find much more interesting, is it going to be your product, or would you like to see GIF which is showcasing the features?

-There are chances that you need to create the aesthetically pleasing, few animated elements that can help you in creating some oomph to the layout.
+There are chances that you need to create an aesthetically pleasing, few animated elements that can help you in creating some oomph to the layout.

-Just don’t forget the most important rule, is to know who you are talking and targeting.
+Just don’t forget the most important rule, which is to know who you are talking to and targeting.